An Exegetical Commentary

 The First Seal Opened (6:1-2)

-1― And I saw when the Lamb opened one of the seven seals, and I heard one of the four living creatures saying as a sound of thunder, "Come."
+1― And I saw when the Lamb opened one of the seven seals, and I heard one of the four living beings saying as a sound of thunder, "Come."

 And: Grk. kai, conj. that marks a connection or addition.
 Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
 The first use applies here.
 Kai is used in the LXX to translate the vav (ו) character added to words for conjunctive effect.
 There are over 50 conjunctions in biblical Greek, but kai is by far the most common in the Besekh, occurring over 9,000 times (BibleHub).
 The excessive use of conjunctions is evidence of either an original Hebrew text or Jewish Greek.

 I saw: Grk. horaō, aor., to perceive physically with the eye, or in a fig. sense to experience extraordinary mental or inward perception. when: Grk. hote, adv., when, at which time. the Lamb: Grk. arnion, diminutive of Grk. arēn, a sheep; thus lamb.
 The term occurs 30 times in the Besekh, only one of which occurs outside of Revelation (John 21:15).
 In Revelation (first in 5:6) the Lamb is the resurrected and victorious Messiah of Israel. opened: Grk. anoigō, aor., to open, as to open a closed door or make a room accessible, but here meaning to unseal.
 The action signifies opening the door to the future. one: Grk. heis, adj., the number one.